 The Company manages its interest rate risk by having a mixed portfolio of fixed and variable rate loans and borrowings.
-The Company's borrowings from financial institutions are at floating rate of interest and borrowings from related parties are at fixed rate of interest.

 The sensitivity analysis have been carried out based on the exposure to interest rates for instruments not hedged against interest rate fluctuations at the end of the reporting period.
 The said analysis has been carried on the amount of floating rate long term liabilities outstanding at the end of the reporting period.
 A 50 basis point increase or decrease represents the management's assessment of the reasonably possible change in interest rates.